 SHORT BIO:

-Dr. Pia Interlandi is a Senior Lecturer at RMIT University in the School of Fashion & Textiles.
+Dr. Pia Interlandi is an Associate Professor of Creative Practice at Curtin University’s School of Design and the Built Environment.
 Her teaching, research, and creative practice address the materials and materiality of fashion and bodies as they pertain to death, disposal, decomposition and dispersion.
-Teaching across undergraduate, honours and postgraduate programs, she combines speculative design with tacit and explicit knowledge to traverse academic and professional practice
+Teaching across undergraduate, honours and postgraduate programs, she combines speculative design with tacit and explicit knowledge to traverse academic and professional practice.